Gsosa2703/simon_dice_game/README.md

 ## Simon says game

-Game of memorazing colors, final proyect in the course of Basics Javascript on Platzi
+Game of memorazing colors, final proyect on the Basics Javascript course on Platzi
 ### Lenguages used:
 - HTML
 - CSS